BaseMax/MyAPITaskPHP/README.md

 This is a simple Task Manager API for CRUD operations.

 First run your mysql and php on your localhost by this command:

 ```
 php -S 127.0.0.1:2323
 ```

-now run setup file by openning below route to create database and table:
+Now run setup file by openning below route to create database and table:

 ```
 localhost:2323/setup/setup.php
 ```
 If you do not see any error in that page means database and table successfully created.

-for checking open an command line environment and run below command to open interactive mysql shell:
+For checking open an command line environment and run below command to open interactive mysql shell:

 ```
 mysql -h localhost -u root -p
 ```

-and check your database by sql queries.
+And check your database by sql queries.

 ```
 SHOW databases;
 ```